Wood species

 photo source: gardenesta.com

-The fruit is very similar to the decorative chestnut, but unlike the decorative chestnut it has 2 much smaller chestnuts inside.
+The fruit is very similar to the ornamental chestnut, but has 2 much smaller chestnuts inside.

 chestnut wood